top of page

 The Tiny Bone That Can Wreak Big Havoc: How Coccyx Injuries Create Widespread Dysfunction

 Most people don't give much thought to that small, triangular bone at the very bottom of your spine- the coccyx.
 But when you injure this tiny structure, the effects can ripple throughout your entire body in ways you'd never expect.
 What Exactly Is Your Coccyx?
 Your coccyx, or tailbone, is often confused with the sacrum, but they're different bones entirely.
 The sacrum is the larger, wedge-shaped bone that forms the back of your pelvis.
-The coccyx is much smaller - just 3-5 v
+The coccyx is much smaller, just 3-5 ve

 Michele Forsberg PT, MS